 “Basically, users will accept less crap today, when it comes to software,” says Michael Krigsman, an independent industry analyst.
 “That is because the world of consumer software has become easy and simple to use and has trained users to expect that business software will follow a similar model.
 And if it doesn’t, people are much less patient than they were in the past.”

 Reverse engineering the budget process is an excellent way of ensuring that you radically improve the process going forward.
 But taking the primary needs of ALL BUDGET USERS into consideration and including the most important constituents into the reverse engineering process is essential to success.

 Building a better budget process for better financial results can be an easy and inexpensive process in most organizations if the organization has the motivation, confidence and discipline to do so.

-To learn more about best practices that will improve your budgeting process download our ebook: The 10 Commandments of Budgeting.
+To learn more about best practices that will improve your budgeting process listen to our podcast: The 10 Commandments of Budgeting.